Raku/atom-language/README.md

 ![A screenshot of an funnified Perl 6 file](https://raw.githubusercontent.com/MadcapJake/language-perl6fe/master/images/example3.png)

-## What's Makes This The Fun Edition™?
+## What Makes This The Fun Edition™?

 > Perl 6 is *optimized for fun* -Audrey Tang